Your Essential Guide To Implementing Paperless Accounts Payable

 In a paper-based system, every step of invoice processing is handled manually.
 This often results in delays and missed payment deadlines as employees struggle to keep up with incoming invoices.
 If someone’s out of the office, the entire system can grind to a halt waiting for the employee who’s responsible for initiating invoice processing or for issuing payment approvals.

-First Steps To Paperless Accounts Payable
+First Steps to Paperless Accounts Payable

 Take Stock of AP and Start Planning

-Before you can implement a paperless accounts payable solution you’ll need to get an idea of where your accounts payable process stands.
+Before you can implement a paperless accounts payable solution you’ll need to get an idea of where your AP process stands.
 Take the time to examine your current workflow.
 If you don’t already know, find out how long it takes to process an invoice on average and how much it costs your company per invoice.

-Get Everyone On Board
+Get Everyone on Board

 Make Choices About Paper

 As you clarify where your accounts payable process stands and who’s on board with automating, you’ll also want to consider how much automation will be practical for your company.
 Getting rid of paper entirely is almost impossible, but you’ll need to decide how close you want to come.
 Perhaps you still want to keep paper files of incoming invoices but process the invoices electronically.
 Or maybe you’ll store all the AP information digitally but still make payments on paper checks.

 This decision depends on your company’s needs and to what extent everyone is on board with re-engineering the processes in your accounts payable department.
 If everyone’s committed to completely overhauling AP, that’s great.
 But if they’re not ready yet, then digital image capture and/or indexing is a good place to start implementing a system that uses less paper.

 Figure Out Digital Conversion